 Admission may also be gained by an applicant having completed a comparable study abroad.
 Prior to enrolment the applicant must apply for the recognition of completed education.

 Continuation of studies according to the transfer criteriatop

-Access to Year 2 or Year 3 of the study programme of Computer Science on the basis of the Criteria for Transferring between Study Programmes is granted to students of a related first-cycle study programme or a pre-reform undergraduate study programme (adopted prior to 11 June 2004), provided that the following conditions have been met:
+Access to Year 2 of the Master’s programme of Computer Science on the basis of the Criteria for Transferring between Study Programmes is granted to candidates, provided that the following conditions have been met:

-the student fulfils the requirements for admission to the study programme of Computer Science;
+the candidate fulfils the requirements for admission to the study programme of Computer Science;

-completion of the first study programme which the student is transferring from ensures the acquisition of competencies comparable to those envisaged by the study programme of Computer Science; and
+completion of the first study programme which the candidate is transferring from ensures the acquisition of comparable competencies as those envisaged by the study programme of Computer Science; and

 other conditions in accordance with the Criteria for Transferring between Study Programmes have also been met (a comparable course structure, course requirements completed).